th2-net/th2-conn-http-server/README.md

 + **catchClientClosing** - handle as error closing of socket without agreement (`true` by default)

-## NOTE
+## USAGE NOTES

+Every response must contain Content-Length header, server will produce one if wasn't passed before.
+According [ibm documentation](https://www.ibm.com/docs/en/ibm-mq/9.0?topic=headers-content-length-http-entity-header)

-Please before production usage put your personal keystore in properties, its not safe to use default keystore, only purpose of default one is test
+Please before production usage put your personal keystore in properties, it's not safe to use default keystore, only purpose of default one is test

 ### Configuration example
 ```yaml